bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+const dansRoll and zoesRoll.
+It is allowing the data to be accessed outside of the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The output would be the only thing that changes.
+It would be any number 1 through 6

 c.
 What is the lexical scope of `newRoll`?

+Lexical scope is the child function inside of the parent function.

 ### Task 3 - Stretch Goals